 You are allowed in some of the gardens, so check them out.
 Some props are just great to see up close and they give you great photo opportunities.
 You aren’t allowed on Bilbo’s, unfortunately, but I was expecting that.

 In the end, you get to the Green Dragon Inn (and it is gorgeously decorated, even the toilets are amazing) and get a free drink.
 Then you’re out.
 They serve food there, but I really don’t see enough time to order, wait and eat with kids in the 20-30 minutes they give you.
 Do take lots of photos because it is amazing.

 The bus, then, takes you back to your departing spot (the i-SITE or the Shires Rest) and it’s over….

 Tips for enjoying a Hobbiton tour with the family

 The tour (including the time you’ll spend at the Green Dragon Inn and the bus-trip) is approximately 2 hours, so around 1-hour walking.
 Strollers are ok.
 They do lend umbrellas if it is too hot or rainy.
 There is a toilet at Green Dragon Inn, but not during the tour, so be sure to take your kids to the toilet at the iSite or the Shires Rest.

 My kids were 1, 6, 8 and 10 by then and they loved it.
 They hadn’t even seen the movies yet – though we had shown them the trailers so they would know what to expect – and they loved it!
 The place is really magical.
 The attention to detail is incredible.

-It is pretty expensive (NZ$ 79/adult and NZ$39,50/child from 9 to 17 years old.
-Children under 8 are free with full paying adult.
+It is pretty expensive.
+The Hobbiton day tour costs NZ$ 84/adult and NZ$ 42/child from 9 to 17 years old.
+Children under 8 are free with a full paying adult.

 What are your thoughts on Hobbiton?
 Let us know in the comments!